Nick LaBrocca

-Nick LaBrocca (born December 4, 1984) is a former American soccer player.
+Nick LaBrocca (born December 4, 1984) is an American former soccer player.

 Career

 Youth and college

 LaBrocca played high school soccer at Christian Brothers Academy in Lincroft, New Jersey before going on to having a three time All-Big East career at Rutgers University.

 Professional

 After impressing the scouts at the 2007 MLS Combine, LaBrocca was selected 35th overall by Colorado Rapids in the 2007 MLS SuperDraft.
 LaBrocca was a regular starter for the reserve team that won the 2007 MLS Reserve Division championship, and became a regular starter in the senior team during the 2008 MLS season.

 In March 2010, LaBrocca was traded with a third-round pick in the 2011 MLS SuperDraft pick to Toronto FC in exchange for Marvell Wynne.
-He made his debut for Toronto FC on March 27, 2010 against Columbus Crew.
+He made his debut for Toronto FC on March 27, 2010, against Columbus Crew.
 LaBrocca scored his first goal for the club in a 4–1 home victory over Chicago on May 8.